 Babies with other health issues have a greater risk of having a malrotation.
 These problems include diaphragmatic hernia, omphalocele, and duodenal atresia.

-What are the symptoms of malrotation and volvulus?
+What are the symptoms of malrotation and volvulus in a child?

 Symptoms can happen a bit differently in each child.
 They can include: